-The problem of over-representation, over-criminalisation and under-representation
+The problem of over-representation, over-criminalisation and under-representation.

 The problem of over-representation is urgent and complex.
 A group of young people is over-represented if they come into contact with the justice system at a rate disproportionate to the general population.
-They can be over-represented in police contacts, criminal charging and convictions, remand and youth detention.
-Our Action Plan focuses specifically on the shared systemic and structural drivers that lead to the over-representation of First Nations young people, multicultural children and young people, young people living in out-of-home residential care, 18-25 year olds, and girls and young women with complex needs, five of the most over-represented youth cohorts in the criminal justice system.
+They are over-represented in police contacts, criminal charging and convictions, remand and convictions, remand and youth detention.
+Our Action Plan focuses specifically on the shared systemic and structural drivers that lead to the over-representation of First Nations young people, multicultural children and young people, young people living in out-of-home residential care, girls and young women with complex needs; and 18-25 year olds; five of the most over-represented youth cohorts in the criminal justice system.